Search for CP Violations in the Production and Decay of the Hyperon-Antihyperon Pairs: Statistical Significance

 These results demonstrate that while both longitudinal $(P_L)$ and transverse $(P_T)$ polarization improve the statistical sensitivity.
-Notably, polarization effects manifest more strongly in single-step decay baryons $(\Lambda,~\Sigma^+)$ compared to multi-step decay baryons $(\Xi)$, and longitudinal polarization provides a much greater improvement compared to transverse polarization.
+Notably, polarization effects manifest more strongly in single-step decay baryons $(\Lambda,~\Sigma^+)$ compared to multistep decay baryons $(\Xi)$, and longitudinal polarization provides a much greater improvement compared to transverse polarization.
 Nevertheless, transverse polarization still yields meaningful sensitivity gains.

-Utilizing the projected statistics from both BESIII and STCF experiments, Table \ref{Sensitivity} presents the estimated sensitivities for the weak decay parameters $\alpha_{-}$, $\alpha_{+}$, $\phi_{\Xi}$ and $\bar{\phi}_{\Xi}$( only for $\Xi$ hyperons) , the P-violating form factor $|F_{A}|$ and the EDM $|d_{B}|$ derived from the CP-violating term $|H_{T}|$ under various polarization configurations.
+Utilizing the projected statistics from both BESIII and STCF experiments, Table~\ref{Sensitivity} presents the estimated sensitivities for the weak decay parameters $\alpha_{-}$, $\alpha_{+}$, $\phi_{\Xi}$, and $\bar{\phi}_{\Xi}$ (only for $\Xi$ hyperons) , the $P$-violating form factor $|F_{A}|$ and the EDM $|d_{B}|$ derived from the $CP$-violating term $|H_{T}|$ under various polarization configurations.